lilunia/Memory/README.md

 # Memory game

 This memory game was created with Vite+React.
+Tailwind CSS was used for styling.

 ## Live